chopdicemince/chopdicemince.github.io/_posts/2018-07-13-haskell-and-haskell-curry.md

 * Haskell is a functional programming language.
 In other words, a function is a value like any other, like an integer.
 One of the goals for creating Haskell was to merge a number of then-existing functional programming languages.

 * Haskell is lazy, also called "non-strict" or "call-by-need."
 (The opposites are "strict" or "call-by-value.")
-A programming language is lazy if it delays evaluating an expression until the evaluation is needed.
+A programming language is lazy if it delays evaluating an expression for as long as possible.

 * Haskell is pure.
 A programming language is pure if calling a function has no side effects.
 In other words, calling the function will not read or write any variables, and will have no input or output.